TARE wordmark

 • Prepare review and export packages

-What data may be processed
+What data is processed

-AI features may process the record context selected by the operator or workflow: notes, sample/material metadata, evidence descriptions, uploaded text, SDS or chemical context, and review instructions.
+Model-assisted documentation features may process the record context selected by the operator or workflow: notes, sample/material metadata, evidence descriptions, uploaded text, SDS or chemical context, and review instructions.

 • Experiment or notebook text